shah/container-config-framework/README.md

 ## Facts Generator

 Before the container.ccf-defn.jsonnet file is interpreted, there are a series of "facts generator" scripts that can be run to pre-populate configuration entries from the environment.
-Facts can be retrieved from osquery or as arbitrary shell scripts.
+Facts can be retrieved from osquery, from the environment, or as arbitrary shell scripts snippets.

+The Makefile uses this script by default, but it can be overridden:

+    CCF_FACTS_GENERATOR_SCRIPT ?= $(CCF_HOME)/bin/generate-facts.sh

 Here's an example of the default $(CCF_HOME)/etc/facts-generator.ccf-conf.jsonnet configuration file: